top of page

 EPC wrap contains delivery risk

-COD delay & equity carrying cost
+COD delay & carrying cost

 Sources: ACER Market Monitoring Report; European Commission infringement package (2025); IEA grid connection analysis.